Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Trace maps of Frobenius morphisms

 Next, we consider the trace maps of relative Frobenius morphisms.
-Let $X$ be an equi-dimensional $k$-scheme satisfying $S_2$ and $G_1$, let $\Delta$ be an effective $\mathbb Q$-AC divisor on $X$, and let $L$ be an AC divisor on $X$.
-Let $f:X \to Y$ be a flat morphism to a \textit{regular} affine variety $Y$.
+Let $X$ be an equi-dimensional $k$-scheme satisfying $S_2$ and $G_1$.
+Let $\Delta$ be an effective $\mathbb Q$-AC divisor on $X$ such that $i\Delta$ is integral for some $i\in\mathbb Z_{>0}$ not divisible by $p$.
+Let $L$ be an AC divisor on $X$.
+Let $f:X \to Y$ be a morphism to a \textit{regular} affine variety $Y$.
 Let $U$ be the maximal open subset of $X$ such that $U$ is Gorenstein and $L|_U$ is Cartier.
 Replacing $X$ by $U$, we assume that $X$ is Gorenstein and $L$ is Cartier.
-Fix $e \in \mathbb Z_{>0}$.
+Let $e$ be the smallest positive integer such that $(p^e-1)\Delta$ is an AC divisor.
+Fix $g\in \mathbb Z_{>0}$ with $e|g$.
 We now have the following commutative diagram: